The MobileHCI Steering Committee (SC) is responsible for:

 The SC is expected to have less than 20 members and more than 10.

 The chair is elected through a vote by steering committee members.
 The appointment as steering committee chair usually lasts three years.
-The current steering committee chairs has been elected in 2016.
-Therefore, the next chairs will be elected and the end of MobileHCI 2019.
+The current steering committee chairs have been elected in 2019.
+Therefore, the next chairs will be elected and the end of MobileHCI 2022.
 The co-chair (who also has secretary's duties) is nominated through the steering committee chair upon election, and the steering committee has to approve this nomination.

 Any SC member can raise an issue by sending an e-mail to the list of all SC members.
 Every SC members must reply to the mail on the list, describing her/his position within a week.
 If no consensus is apparent, the Chair calls for a formal vote by e-mail.
 Every SC member must reply sending her/his vote on the list within a week.